simplex-chat/simplexmq/rfcs/2023-09-12-second-relays.md

      |                            |                                 |                          |
 ```

-Below diagram shows the encrypttion layers for `forward` command and its response:
+Below diagram shows the encrypttion layers for `PFWD`/`RFWD` commands and `RRES`/`PRES` responses:

-- s2r (added) - encryption between client and SMP relay, with relay key returned in server_id command, with MITM by proxy mitigated by verifying the certificate fingerprint included in the relay address.
+- s2r (added) - encryption between client and SMP relay, with relay key returned in relay handshake, with MITM by proxy mitigated by verifying the certificate fingerprint included in the relay address.
 - e2e (exists now) - end-to-end encryption per SMP queue, with double ratchet e2e encryption inside it.
-- p2r (added) - additional encryption between proxy and SMP relay with key agreed in the handshake, to mitigate traffic correlation inside TLS.
-This key could also be signed by the same certificate, if we don't want to rely on TLS security.
+- p2r (added) - additional encryption between proxy and SMP relay with the shared secret agreed in the handshake, to mitigate traffic correlation inside TLS.
 - r2c (exists now) additional encryption between SMP relay and client to prevent traffic correlation inside TLS.

 ```